wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 4.0.0 =
+= 4.0.1 =
 **Nelio A/B Testing 4 is more efficient than ever!** We've redesigned some components from scratch to make things faster and more reliable.
 We've improved the compatibility with JavaScript frameworks and libraries.
+Bug fix with IE8 and IE9.